joanaferreira0011/MNUM/README.md

 # MNUM
-Python implementations of some well known Numerical Methods.
+Python implementations of some well-known Numerical Methods.